-- 1. Install the PICP first and allow construction traffic to use the finished PICP surface.
-When construction traffic has ceased and adjacent soils are stabilized with vegetation or erosion control mats, clean the PICP surface and joints with a vacuum machine capable of removing an inch (25 mm) of the stone from the joints.
-Vacuum a test area and inspect the joints when stone is removed to be sure there are no visible traces of sediment on the stone remaining in the joints.
+- is removed to be sure there are no visible traces of sediment on the stone remaining in the joints.
 If it is visible, then vacuum out jointing stones until no sediment is present.
 Fill the joints with clean stones and sweep the PICP surface clean. - 2.
-Protect finished PICP system by covering the surface with a woven geotextile and a minimum 2 in. thick No. 8 open-graded aggregate layer.
-This aggregate layer and geotextile are removed upon project completion and when adjacent soils are stabilized with vegetation or erosion control mats.
+Protect finished PICP system by covering the surface with a heavy woven geotextile, plywood or other barrier material and a minimum 2 in. thick No. 8 open-graded aggregate layer.
+This aggregate layer and protective layer are removed upon project completion and when adjacent soils are stabilized with vegetation or erosion control mats.
 The PICP surface is swept clean. - 3.
 Construct the aggregate subbase and base and protect the surface of the base aggregate with geotextile and an additional 2 in.
 (50 mm) thick layer of the same base aggregate over the geotextile.
 Thicken this layer at transitions to match elevations of adjacent pavement surfaces subject to vehicular traffic.
 A similar more costly approach can be taken using a temporary asphalt wearing course rather than the additional base aggregate and geotextile.
-When construction traffic has ceased and adjacent soils are vegetated or stabilized with erosion control mats, remove geotextile and soiled aggregate (or the asphalt) and install the remainder of the PICP system per the project specifications.

-4. Establish temporary road or roads for site access that do not allow construction vehicle traffic to ride over and contaminate the PICP base materials and/ or surface with mud and sediment.
+When construction traffic has ceased and adjacent soils are vegetated or stabilized with erosion control mats, remove geotextile and soiled aggregate (or the asphalt) and install the remainder of the PICP system per the project specifications. - 4.
+Establish temporary road or roads for site access that do not allow construction vehicle traffic to ride over and contaminate the PICP base materials and/or surface with mud and sediment.
 Other trades on the jobsite need to be informed on using temporary road(s) and staying off the PICP.
 The temporary road is removed upon completion of construction and opening of the PICP surface to traffic.

 Other practices such as keeping muddy construction equipment away from the PICP, installing silt fences, staged excavation, and temporary drainage swales that divert runoff away from the area will make the difference between a pavement that infiltrates well or poorly.
-A simple technology that may be more effective than silt fences can help block sediment from eroding from bare soil.
-This consists of plastic temporary curbs with fabric in them to block the movement sediment from bare soil.
-Figure 10 illustrates this device.
+Figure 10 illustrates a silt fence.